 Helping Chronic Pain Sufferers Collect Workers’ Comp Benefits

-A number of workers’ compensation claims result not from single accidents, but from pain that lingers for months after an injury or from the cumulative effect of years of work-related wear and tear on one’s body.
+A number of workers’ compensation claims result not from single accidents, but from pain that lingers for months after an injury or from the cumulative effect of years of work-related wear-and-tear on one’s body.
 This persistent pain can affect daily life, interrupt sleep and make it impossible to fulfill your work responsibilities.

 Chronic pain is a recognized medical condition that is often defined as pain that persists for more than three months.
 Many people try to “work through” this type of pain, but chronic pain can spread to other parts of the body and cause psychological problems as well.
 If you suffer from work-related chronic pain, it is important to seek medical attention and speak with a knowledgeable workers’ compensation attorney.
 In Bristol and surrounding areas, you can find the help you need at Cullen Legal.

 More Than 20 Years Of Experience Developing Strong Workers’ Comp Cases

 Our firm has had great success helping workers in Bucks County and throughout southeast Pennsylvania who have chronic pain syndrome recover the workers’ compensation benefits they deserve.